Petition gets enough signatures to put Jupiter Fire Department on ballot

 As of now, Palm Beach County Fire Rescue currently serves Jupiter for a price determined by a complicated formula.
 The estimated start date for the proposed Jupiter Fire Department is 2026.

-Three council members made the decision to create their own fire department after a consultant said the town would save $68 million over eight years in August.
+Three council members decided to create a town fire department after a consultant said Jupiter would save $68 million over eight years in August.
 Records, which WPTV received from a public records request, also show the town lost confidence in the department to execute a contract after an audit found errors and confusion over the cost of the department during negotiations.

 A representative for Palm Beach County Fire Rescue said in October the town never supplied the agency with the audit report.
-Palm Beach County Fire Rescue Administrator Chief Patrick Kennedy also said in September to WPTV that he believes the town's financial figures are incorrect.
+Palm Beach County Fire Rescue Administrator Chief Patrick Kennedy also told WPTV in September that he believes the town's financial figures are incorrect.

-WPTV reached out to Palm Beach County Fire Rescue about the potential vote, but it didn't hear back by publication.
+WPTV contacted Palm Beach County Fire Rescue about the potential vote but didn't hear back by publication.

-The process started after a number of people signed an online petition, which criticized

 Chelsea Gass, who organized the online petition, said the union helped organize their online petition into a formal petition.

-Lisa Veerland, who is against creating a town-owned and operated fire department, spoke about giving the residents an opportunity to decide while urging the council to put the referendum language on the ballot for March 2024.
+Lisa Veerland, who is against creating a town-owned and operated fire department, spoke about allowing the residents to decide while urging the council to put the referendum language on the ballot for March 2024.

 A spokesperson for the Supervisor of Elections for Palm Beach County said municipalities, like Jupiter, would have to submit language by Dec.
 15 to get on the March 2024 ballot.